Statement for JATO Dynamics Ltd and its Subsidiaries

 The JATO Code of Conduct sets out our expectation that our suppliers should also adhere to it, or adopt their own, similar ethical policies.
 Our Whistleblowing Policy explains how staff should raise any concerns they may have about ethical issues, including modern slavery or human trafficking, and sets out our commitment not to penalise whistleblowers in any way.

 We recognise that JATO is exposed to greater risk through its suppliers, especially those based in some less developed or developing countries.
-Looking forward we intend to:
+We recently reviewed our supply chain in India, and have sent letters to the suppliers to our Indian business requesting them to confirm their anti-slavery commitment.
+Looking forward we intend to take similar action in other higher risk areas of our supply chain.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.